UI-Research/gates-mobility-metrics-pages/factsheets/s3-hosting-notes.md

 ### Organization:

 These data pages are stored the `factsheets` sub-directory of the gates-mobility-metrics-pages github repository.
-Within `factsheets`, we have two layers of folder organization of the form:
+Within `factsheets`, we have folder organization of the form:
-`XX_description/YYYYY_region/index.html` where `XX` is a two digit number and `YYYYY` is a five digit fips code.
+`YYYYY/index.html` where `YYYYY` is a five digit fips code.
 One currently operational factsheet can be found at:
-`01_rfi-applicants/39113-Montgomery-Ohio/index.html`
+`06041/index.html`

 We use code to upload from the `factsheets/` directory to the s3 bucket.

 Note that for each factsheet, we have a data page (`index.html`) and a description page (`description.html`).

-We currently have uploaded factsheets from in three larger directories (i.e. from three folders of the form `XX_description`), but there are a total of 24 currently.
-If need be, Gabe can upload all of the factsheets in under a minute.
+We currently have uploaded factsheets from in from 5 directories, but, as noted above, there will ultimately be around 3500.
+If need be, Gabe can create more sample fact sheets.

 ### Problems/Outstanding Questions: